DasParijat/Prims-Dungeon/README.md

 	- Randomly choose which room is the starting room

 ### Room/Node:
-		-{letter = A, orb_found : bool = false, mod_color = Color()}
+- {letter = A, orb_found : bool = false, mod_color = Color()}
-		-Each room has a letter id (A, B, C)
+- Each room has a letter id (A, B, C)
-		-Each room has an orb (Once player visits room, orb is taken) -Orb also serves as reminder if player has visited room or not -OPTIONAL Each room has a unique modulate color value (to make it easier to see the difference)
+- Each room has an orb (Once player visits room, orb is taken)
+	- Orb also serves as reminder if player has visited room or not
+- OPTIONAL Each room has a unique modulate color value (to make it easier to see the difference)

 ### Room Transition:
 - A single base room is used for all rooms